 Heat a large, oiled, flat frying pan or griddle pan to a high heat and then half fill a ladle and carefully spoon the batter into the pan making a pancake roughly the size of a jar lid.
 You should be able to fit about four pancakes in the pan.

-The pancakes will rise up immediately, wait for bubbles to appear on the top of the pancakes and then using a fish slice, gently turn them over.
+The pancakes will rise up immediately, wait for bubbles to appear on the top of the pancakes and then using a spatula, gently turn them over.
 Wait another minute and then they should be done.
 Serve immediately spread with your topping of choice.

 Traditional (crepe style) pancakes